 — brøccåň (@broccantyzack) November 21, 2019

-And after two previous performances in Salford, it’s obvious that Bróccán is excited to return to The Kings Arms.
+And after two previous performances in Salford, it’s obvious that Bróccán is excited to return.

 Fancy seeing the show?
 Tickets are available here: http://www.kingsarmssalford.com/mc-events/broccan-tyzack-carlin-dont-bother/?fbclid=IwAR2VhnIA3XE6DZQFbTBd8mfiDkmm_r6AE4SCM_YSR_YUd6KJgtyCx3UZz6A